rails/solid_cache/README.md

 This will configure Solid Cache as the production cache store, create `config/cache.yml`, and create `db/cache_schema.rb`.

-You will then have to add the configuration for the queue database in `config/database.yml`.
+You will then have to add the configuration for the cache database in `config/database.yml`.
 If you're using sqlite, it'll look like this:

 ```yaml
 production: